invisispider/PDF-Reader-Python-Example/scrape-metrc-records/README.md

-### This is a hack to automate the collection of records from the Metrc cannabis regulatory data tracking system.
+### This is a hack to automate the collection of records from the Metrc cannabis regulatory data tracking system using Selenium.

 ## INSTRUCTIONS